Application information

 Application Requirements

 Eligible candidates must apply using the secure online PIP application system.
 Documents submitted in hard copy or in any other form will not be accepted.
-All applications are strictly private and confidential
+All applications are strictly private and confidential.

 Candidates must provide the following information:

-• Contact details
+- Contact details

-• Education, grants and scholarships
+- Education, grants and scholarships

-• Employment experience
+- Employment experience

-• Extracurricular and volunteer activities
+- Extracurricular and volunteer activities

 Each candidate will also be asked to submit the following documents to support their application:

-• Personal Statement: Candidates must describe in 400 words or less how they anticipate contributing to and benefiting from the Programme.
+- Personal Statement: Candidates must describe in 400 words or less how they anticipate contributing to and benefiting from the Programme.

-• Approach to teamwork: Candidates must describe in 400 words or less how they managed a situation working with colleagues who had different personal or professional priorities and perspectives from their own.
+- Approach to teamwork: Candidates must describe in 400 words or less how they managed a situation working with colleagues who had different personal or professional priorities and perspectives from their own.

-• Contact information for letters of reference: Candidates must provide contact information for at least two referees who have agreed to write confidential letters of reference in support of their application.
+- Letters of reference: Candidates must provide contact information for at least two referees who have agreed to write confidential letters of reference in support of their application.
 One referee must be academic and one must be from an employer.
 Candidates may identify a third referee at their discretion.
-The application system will automatically request letters of reference for each referee.
-However, candidates are responsible for ensuring that letters are submitted.
-The application system will notify applicants when this occurs.

 Any candidate or referee having technical difficulties with the online application system should notify IT@pip-psp.org as soon as possible.
 No eligible application will be refused because of technical difficulties if notice is received prior to the submission deadline.